ToniaTung/toniatung.github.io/_portfolio/vacuum-robot.md

 My contributions enabled:

-- Stable autonomous wall-following behavior using embedded PID control
-- Reliable integration between sensing, computation, and actuation
-- Successful demonstration of a fully autonomous control strategy
+- Successful demonstration of a **fully autonomous control strategy**
-- Identification of system-level limitations related to hardware reliability and inter-processor communication
+- Reliable integration of embedded perception with motion control
+- Practical experience with system uncertainty, hardware failure modes, and real-world testing constraints

-This project strengthened my experience in **robot control systems, embedded software development, and system integration**.
+This project strengthened my experience in **embedded robotics, system integration, and experimental validation**.

 ---